engl5674/engl5674s18/_schedule/schedule.md

           readings: [
             'Wolfinger, N. H. (2002).
 On writing fieldnotes: Collection strategies and background expectancies.
 Qualitative Research, 2(1), pp. 85-93.', 'Sanjek, R. (Apr.
 2012).
 A vocabulary for fieldnotes.
 In R. Sanjek (Ed.), Fieldnotes: The makings of anthropology (pp. 92-121).
 Ithaca, NY: Cornell University Press.' ]
-          assign: [ 'Use annotation in Google Drive', 'Complete the set of prompts provided at the end of the chapter.' ]
+          assign: [ 'Use-annotations in Google Drive.
+Use these annotations as a means to critically consider what kinds of fieldnotes you will write up and what they might be about.
+Of course, back up your choices with specific ideas/claims made by Sanjek and Wolfinger as a means to develop content for you proposal due on Thursday.' ]
       thu:
         - date: 2018-03-15
           desc: 'TBA'